Grand Imam of al-Azhar

-History of the title
+History

 The title of the Grand Imam of al-Azhar was officially established in 1961.
 In the 14th century the head of al-Azhar was granted the title of Mushrif of al-Azhar, then later Nazir of Al-Azhar and, during the Ottoman Empire, the Grand Sheikh of al-Azhar.
 Today the bearer of the title also carries the title of the Grand Sheikh.